eben619/BWC/README.md

 ```
 <br>
-New index.tsx Component that imports the Deposit, Withdraw and Display Balance component.
+<b>New index.tsx Component that imports the Deposit, Withdraw and Display Balance component.</b>
 ```
 /* eslint-disable react-hooks/exhaustive-deps */
 import PrimaryButton from "@/components/Button";